CrypticT1tan/roshambo/README.md

 # ROSHAMBO
-A Rock-Paper-Scissors game made with the Python Tkinter library, complete with sound effects.
+A Rock-Paper-Scissors game made with the Python Tkinter library.

 ## FEATURES 🌟
 - Classic Rock-Paper-Scissors rules, best of 3 rounds